NVIDIA/grace-cpu-benchmarking-guide/README.md

 If you do not wish to use mdBook, the code in the [`src`](src/) directory is readable by most humans.
 Follow the paths shown in [`src/SUMMARY.md`](src/SUMMARY.md).

+## License

+Unless otherwise indicated, this work is licensed under [The 3-Clause BSD License](https://opensource.org/license/bsd-3-clause/).
+Individual examples or attached source code may be under a different license.
+Check the related README or LICENSE files.

 -----

 Copyright (c) 2023 NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.

 [1]: <https://jlinford.gitlab-master-pages.nvidia.com/grace-cpu-benchmarking-guide/> "NVIDIA Grace CPU Benchmarking Guide"